via5/Synergy/README.md

 The _Show_ list can filter the list to show only morphs that are poses or only morphs that are not poses.

 #### Selected morphs
 Once morphs have been selected, they will appear under the collapsible button _Selected morphs_.
+Each morph can be configured individually.

 [<img src="doc/morph-selected.png" height="400">](doc/morph-selected.png)